Heat and exercise: Keeping cool in hot weather

 How heat affects your body

 - Heat cramps.
-Heat cramps are painful muscle contractions, mainly affecting the calves, quadriceps and abdominals.
+Heat cramps are painful muscle contractions.
 Affected muscles may feel firm to the touch.
 Your body temperature may be normal.

 - Heat exhaustion.
-With heat exhaustion, your body temperature rises as high as 104 F (40 C) and you may experience nausea, vomiting, headache, fainting, weakness and cold, clammy skin.
+With heat exhaustion, your body temperature rises as high as 104 F (40 C), and you may experience signs and symptoms including nausea, vomiting, headache, weakness, and cold, clammy skin.
 If left untreated, this can lead to heatstroke.